CDVyhlidal/Cactus/SUCCULENT.md

 - All items no longer have level requirements.
   - Any item that grants a skill, will still have a level requirement equal to the level when that skill would have become unlocked.
-- All affixes are enabled on Rares.
+- Rares can now spawn with any affix.
+- The minimum cap on Static Field has been removed.

 #### Pre 1.10